 LEARN MORE ABOUT US, HERE

 We get it!
-The Gouché Foundation understands that wanting to go to college, getting accepted by a college and affording college are all separate uphill battle; especially for minority, inner city youth.
+The Gouché Foundation understands that wanting to go to college, getting accepted by a college, and affording college are all separate uphill battles; especially for minority, inner city youth.

 When the odds are stacked against you, it can be hard to muster up the courage to pursue your dreams!
-We understand, and we want to help you, our community of young scholars achieve your goals.
+We understand, and we want to help you achieve your goals.

-If you or your child will be a senior in 2020 and would like to learn how The Gouché Foundation can help you achieve your goals, please submit your information below to be considered.
+If you or your child will be a senior or existing college student in 2021 and would like to learn how The Gouché Foundation can help you achieve your goals, please submit your information below to be considered.